Rasulid dynasty

 The Rasulid dynasty or Rasulids (بنو رسول) were a Sunni Yemeni dynasty who ruled Yemen from 1229 to 1454.
-Generally seen as Oghuz Turkic in origin, their chronicles claimed Arab Ghassanid descent.

 Origin

-Most modern scholars consider them as Oghuz Turks (Turkomans).
-Scholars like Roxani Eleni Margariti, Peter B. Golden, G.R.
-Smith, Clifford Edmund Bosworth, Nile Green refer to the Rasulid dynasty as being of Turkic origin.
-These works also acknowledge that the dynasty itself claimed Ghassanid Arab descent.
-Including Jane Hatheway who details that they professed Ghassanid descent.
+Many modern scholars consider the Rasulids to be of Turkic origin and that they descended from Oghuz Turks.
+These scholars include G.R.
+Smith, Clifford Edmund Bosworth, Roxani Eleni Margariti, Peter B. Golden, Jane Hatheway, Nile Green, and Daniel Martin Varisco.
+The Rasulids themselves claimed to be of Ghassanid Arab descent and supported genealogical works to back this claim.
+Some modern authors, such as Robert Stookey, have accepted this claim of Arab ancestry.

+Some scholars, such as Irfan Shahid, have defended or favoured the family's claim of Arab-Ghassanid ancestry.
+Shahîd argued that the Rasulids preserved a genuine awareness of descent from the Ghassanids, were proud of it, and questioned why a Muslim dynasty would have invented descent from the Christian ruler Jabala ibn al-Ayham, who was remembered in Islamic tradition for joining the Byzantine Empire against the Muslims.
+David Nicolle suggests that the Rasulid family may originally have been Arab and subsequently became Turkified while retaining its Arab genealogy.
+Two recent Arabic academic studies by Muhammad Maysar Muhammad Bahauddin and Mai Mohamed Adel Mohamed Ahmed also favour an Arab-Ghassanid origin, tracing them to Jabala ibn al-Ayham.
+Bahauddin further explains their identification as Turkomans as resulting from their ancestors’ settlement, intermarriage and linguistic assimilation among Turkoman communities.

-The Encyclopedia of Islam concludes that, in all likelihood, the Rasulid dynasty was originally of Oghuz Turkic origin and writes: "The Rasulids take their name from a messenger under the Abbasids, Muhammad bin Harun, who was nicknamed "Rasul" (meaning "messenger").
+G.R.
+Smith, writing for the Encyclopedia of Islam, concludes that in all likelihood the Rasulid dynasty was originally of Oghuz Turkic origin and writes: "The Rasulids take their name from a messenger under the Abbasids, Muhammad bin Harun, who was nicknamed "Rasul" (meaning "messenger").
 Some historians and genealogists that served the Rasulid dynasty claimed an Arab origin for the family and pressed a Ghassanid descent for the family, a branch of the Azd.
 These same medieval historians and genealogists wrote that a distant ancestor of the Rasulid dynasty, who lived in the time of the Caliph Umar (634–644) converted to Christianity and went to live in Byzantine territory.
 The children of his purported ancestor then migrated to the lands of the Turkomans where they settled among the highest of the Turkoman tribes, the "Mandjik". it is probable that the Oghuz Turkic "Mendjik" tribe is meant.
 In the lands of the Turkomans these children of the Rasulid ancestor "lost their Arab identity entirely and intermarried with the Turkomans and spoke their language".
 It was only about the time of Muhammad ibn Harun himself that the family moved to Iraq and from there to Syria and, finally, to Egypt.
 There, they were notified by the ruling Ayyubid dynasty.
 In all likelihood, the Rasulid dynasty was originally of Mendjik i.e. Oghuz Turkic origin".

-The historian Clifford Edmund Bosworth also states the Ghassanid ancestry to be concocted and their ancestors to be Oghuz Turks that had participated in the Seljuk invasion of the Middle East.
-The Turkologist Peter B. Golden also suggests a Turkic origin:
+Clifford Edmund Bosworth also states the Ghassanid ancestry to be concocted and their ancestors to be Oghuz Turks that had participated in the Seljuk invasion of the Middle East.
+The Turkologist Peter B. Golden states that: